jitsi/jitsi-meet/ios/README.md

 with the conference URL which necessitated the loading of the configuration file.

-#### requestPipMode

-Called when the user requested Picture-in-Picture mode to be entered.
-At this point the application should resize the SDK view to a smaller size if it so desires.

 ### Picture-in-Picture

-The Jitsi Meet SDK implements a "reduced UI mode" which will automatically adjust the UI when presented in a Picture-in-Picture style scenario.
-Enabling a native Picture-in-Picture mode on iOS is not currently implemented on the SDK so applications need to do it themselves.
+`JitsiMeetView` will automatically adjust its UI when presented in a Picture-in-Picture style scenario, in a rectangle too small to accommodate its "full" UI.

+Jitsi Meet SDK does not currently implement native Picture-in-Picture on iOS.
+If desired, apps need to implement non-native Picture-in-Picture themselves and resize `JitsiMeetView`.

-When `pipAvailable` is set to `YES` or the `requestPipMode` delegate method is implemented, the in-call toolbar will show a button to enter PiP mode.
-It's up to the application to reduce the size of the SDK view and put it in such mode.
+If `pictureInPictureEnabled` is set to `YES` or `delegate` implements `enterPictureInPicture:`, the in-call toolbar will render a button to afford the user to request entering Picture-in-Picture.

-Once PiP mode has been entered, the SDK will automatically adjust its UI elements.